Acireale: History

 In the 16th century, Emperor Charles V freed the city from feudal ties, creating it as a Crown commune.
 In the late 16th century, the town had between 6,000 and 7,000 inhabitants.
 The most ancient document mentioning the Carnival of Acireale dates to 1594.
 The town expanded its role as a trade center (it was granted the right to hold a Free Market or Fiera Franca) and received numerous new edifices.

 Acireale was nearly destroyed by the massive 1693 Sicily earthquake, which substantially halted its economic growth, and required near-complete reconstruction of all the buildings.
 During the Expedition of the Thousand in 1861, led by Garibaldi and which liberated Sicily from the rule of the Bourbon Kingdom of Napoli, Acireale was the first town to rebel against the Neapolitan rule.
 In 1941, the town was bombed by the Allies, resulting in many civilian casualties.

 Demographics

-As of 2025, the municipality has a population of 50,579, of whom 48.7% are male and 51.3% are female.
-Minors make up 15.2% of the population, and pensioners make up 23.7%, compared to the Italian average of 14.9% minors and 24.7% pensioners.
+As of 2026, the population is 50,528, of which 48.8% are males, and 51.2% are females.
+Minors make up 15.0% of the population, and seniors make up 24.3%.